 Reputable candle manufacturers adhere to industry standards.
 If a candle doesn’t meet the labeling standard, it probably doesn’t meet other important industry standards for fire-safety design.

-The New Look In Candle Fire Safety
+The Look of Candle Fire Safety

-These graphic safety symbols are being be seen on more and more candle labels worldwide.
+These graphic safety symbols are being seen on more and more candle labels worldwide.
 Learn to recognize these important visual reminders of the candle fire-safety rules.